MedaiP90/tvtime-to-trakt-movies/README.md

 # TV Time to Trakt Movies

-This scripts converts the movies watched on TV Time to Trakt.
+This scripts converts the movies watched on TV Time to Trakt importing format.

 ## Prerequisites